att/rcloud/README.md

 with tools to make it easier to develop and test enhancements to rcloud as well as to deploy it.

-# Quick start - Zig build
+# Quick start: Zig build

 First, [install Zig version 0.14.0 or later](#install-zig) and all system requirements needed to build.